I’ve written a memoir about the Reschool Yourself project and am currently looking for representation. Below is the book’s first chapter.

 After Christmas, you need to get away from everything, I told myself.
 Go somewhere and clear your head.

-I pulled out my laptop and started searching for places nearby that were inexpensive and close to nature.
-Within the hour, I’d booked two nights at a hostel in Point Montara, on the coast of Half Moon Bay.
-The San Francisco Chronicle had described it as “perched dramatically on the cliffs, offering a vista that you will be hard pressed to find in any five-star hotel.”
-This sounded like just what I needed.
+Within the hour, I’d booked two nights at a hostel on the coast, perched on the cliffs overlooking the ocean.
 I didn’t know it at the time, but I would come out of this retreat with exactly what I was searching for: a clear path into the next chapter of my life.

 If you’d like to read more, please subscribe for updates and follow me on social.